wisdomdzontoh/holistic-backend/README.md

 This project transforms the existing Excel-based Holistic Assessment Tool used by the Ghana Health Service (GHS) into a modular, configurable, DHIS2-integrated web application.
 It authenticates users using DHIS2 Basic Auth and retrieves relevant indicators or data elements based on administrator-defined configurations to calculate performance scores and render dashboards.

+**Key Innovation**: The application maintains the exact Excel-based interface while adding web-based advantages like DHIS2 integration, collaborative editing, and real-time scoring.

 ---

 ## 🎯 2.
 Objectives

 * Authenticate users via **DHIS2 Basic Auth** (no internal user login system).
+* **Replicate Excel Interface**: Maintain exact visual layout and functionality of the original Excel tool.
-* Eliminate manual data entry by fetching indicator values directly from DHIS2.
+* Eliminate manual data entry by fetching indicator values directly from DHIS2 (80% of data).
+* Allow manual data entry for non-DHIS2 indicators (20% of data).
-* Compute trends, scores, target gaps, and performance categories.
+* Compute trends, scores, target gaps, and performance categories automatically.
-* Visualize objective and sector performance via interactive dashboards.
-* Support multi-level access (national, regional, district, sub-district, facility) via DHIS2 org unit assignments.
+* Support multiple assessment periods (monthly, quarterly, half-yearly, yearly).
 * Provide configurable control over indicators, formulas, targets, and weights.
+* Enable save/load functionality for assessment progress.
 * Export reports in Excel, CSV, and PDF with formatting and color codes.

 ---